hashicorp/design-system/website/docs/components/icon-tile/partials/guidelines/guidelines.md

 ### When not to use

-Within a paragraph where an object is referred to.
+- Within a paragraph where an object is referred to.
+- When an interactive or clickable element is needed.
+Use a [Button](https://helios.hashicorp.design/components/button) instead.

 ## Color